BY ARUN KUMAR SHRIVASTAV

 It is essential to recognize that there are limitations to any external government's ability to influence Myanmar's military administration.
 Implementing a more humane policy and a robust regional response could offer hope for the people of Myanmar.
 While a shift in Thailand's policy towards Myanmar under an MFP-led government is a positive step, it must be acknowledged that it is just one piece of the puzzle.

 Thailand's cooperation was a necessary precondition for any attempt to resolve Myanmar's interlocking crises and alleviate the deteriorating humanitarian conditions within the country.
-However, it is insufficient, as similar shifts from Myanmar's other major neighbours, and China, would also be required.
+However, it is insufficient, as similar shifts from Myanmar's other major neighbours, India and China, would also be required.

 Another critical factor to consider is the domestic front.
 Suppose Thailand's conservative establishment allows the MFP-led coalition to take office.
 In that case, resistance to implementing its policy agenda, including its stance on Myanmar, is expected to be encountered.
 This resistance may extend to the realm of foreign policy as well.
 Tita Sanglee, a columnist for The Diplomat, highlighted in March 2022 that Pita's attempt to chart a new international course would likely face constraints from Thai elites who favour incremental changes and a practical approach to international relations to protect Thailand's interests.
 The established elites tend to view the old way as the safest way to navigate turbulent waters.